Julie Salverson: Writer, Creative Resilience Trainer, Scholar, Speaker

-Julie joined the Drama Department in 1999.
-Her work as a writer and theatre animator explores what it means to be a witness to violence.
+Julie’s work as a writer, resilience trainer and theatre animator explores what it means to be a witness to violence.
 She is particularly interested in atomic culture and the role of the comedic and absurd in telling risky stories.
+Julie’s book Lines of Flight: an atomic memoir will be published in 2016 by Wolsak & Wynn.
+She is Assistant Professor of Drama at Queen’s University, Kingston, Canada, and Adjunct Professor at the Royal Military College of Canada.

 Julie is on twitter.